 There are several levels of certification for pilots, ranging from recreational purposes to a career flying commercial and passenger aircraft.
 Becoming a commercial pilot requires a high school diploma or equivalent and a commercial pilot’s license from the Federal Aviation Administration (FAA).

 The commercial pilot certification process involves a minimum of 250 hours of flight time in varying conditions and in-depth training requirements.
+Commercial airlines often have stricter requirements, however, including at least 1,000 or 2,000 hours of flight time.

-The median annual wage for commercial pilots was $93,300 in 2020.
+The median annual wage for commercial pilots was $198,100 in 2024.
 This is competitive with many of the highest paying jobs out of college.

 4. Real Estate Broker

-Looking for high paying jobs without a degree or serious mechanical or tech skills?
+Looking for high-paying jobs without a degree or serious mechanical or tech skills?
 A career in real estate could be an option worth considering.

 Every state has its own set of requirements for obtaining a real estate license.
 Generally speaking, this entails taking a set module of coursework and passing an exam.